adcimon/cheatsheets/webrtc/README.md

 * **Media capabilities**.
 Both peers need to agree on the media formats the session will support.
 * **Connection endpoints**.
 Each peer needs to know how to send data to the other peer.

 It is up to the application to ensure that this out-of-bounds communication is performed securely and accessible for both peers.
+However, there is a draft proposing a signaling protocol for media ingestion called [WebRTC-HTTP ingestion protocol (WHIP)](https://www.ietf.org/archive/id/draft-ietf-wish-whip-01.html).
+This protocol aims to to solve the need in the broadcast industry of a standard WebRTC signaling protocol for stream ingestion on media servers.

 ## ICE